 PK describes a drug’s exposure by characterizing absorption, distribution, bioavailability, metabolism, and excretion as a function of time.
 PD describes drug response in terms of biochemical or molecular interactions.
 PK/PD together can be thought of as an exposure/response relationship.

 Understanding the exposure-response relationship (PK/PD) is key to the development and approval of every drug.
 PK and PD data contribute to much of what is on a drug package insert.
-Strategic planning of the overall program for a drug and intelligent pharmacokinetic study design can speed the development process to help ensure safety and efficacy endpoints are achievable.
+Strategic planning of the overall program for a drug and intelligent pharmacokinetic study design can accelerate the development process to help ensure safety and efficacy endpoints are achievable.